Fifirex/my-first-rep/README.md

 # my-first-rep

-hahaha, yes this is how I started OS
+hahaha, yes this is how I started OS \n
 Now collaborating with Atom.